 Dress Code for Ayutthaya

 Dress appropriately.
-Remember that you will be spending most of your time in and around temples.
-(Even though most Ayutthaya temples are in ruins, Buddhist monks still use them as places of worship).
+Remember that you will be spending time in and around temples.
+(Even though most Ayutthaya temples are in ruins, they are still used as places of worship by Buddhist monks).

 Best time to visit: Mid December

 December is Ayutthaya’s festive season.
-Fireworks light up the Ayutthaya sky to commemorate the city’s listing as a UNESCO World Heritage Site on 13th December 1991.
+Fireworks light up Ayutthaya’s sky to commemorate the city’s listing as a UNESCO World Heritage Site on 13th December 1991.

-The weather is also just right to explore Ayutthaya’s ruins.
+The weather is also just right to explore the ruins.

 Day Trip or Overnight Stay in Ayutthaya?

-Most visitors plan to explore Ayutthaya over a day trip.
-The thing, however, is that when you arrive in Ayutthaya, you realise that one day is barely enough to see a few Ayutthaya temples.
+Most visitors plan to explore the Historical Park over a day trip.
+The thing, however, is that when you get here, you realise that one day is barely enough to see a few Ayutthaya temples.
 Ayutthaya Historical Park is huge.
 The journey from Bangkok to Ayutthaya and back, in itself, can take over 3 hours, leaving you with limited time.

 If you plan to spend a night in Ayutthaya, Kantary Hotel Ayutthaya, comes highly recommended.
 The hotel’s free shuttle service to attractions is a big help.